Offcloud/offcloud-api/README.md

 * url: URL of downloaded resource
 * remoteOptionId: ID of the remote account where to download
+* folderId: Google Drive's ID of the folder to upload content to.

 To get a list of all users remote accounts, see the section “Retrieving a list of remote accounts”.